MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-tax-will-i-be-charged.md

 You might qualify for VAT zero-rating:

 - **If you're in a European Union Member State outside Ireland:** You can provide your valid local VAT ID.
 This will entitle Microsoft Ireland Operations Ltd. to VAT zero-rate the transaction.
 However, you may have a local VAT accounting obligation, so please check with your tax advisers if you have any concerns.
-For instructions, see [Add your VAT ID (EU countries only)](what-tax-will-i-be-charged.md#__how_to_enter).
+For instructions, see "Add your VAT ID (EU countries only)" below.

 - **If you're in Ireland and you have relevant valid VAT exemption certification:** Microsoft Ireland Operations Ltd. may be entitled to exempt the transaction from VAT.
 If you don't, Microsoft Ireland Operations Ltd. applies the current Irish VAT rate, whether you provide a VAT ID or not.

- **Add your VAT ID (EU countries only)**
+### Add your VAT ID (EU countries only)

 1. In the Admin center, go to the [Subscriptions](https://go.microsoft.com/fwlink/p/?linkid=842054) page, or choose **Billing** \> **Subscriptions**.